David Sarnoff

-David Sarnoff (February 27, 1891 – December 12, 1971) was an American businessman and pioneer of American radio and television.
-Throughout most of his career, he led the Radio Corporation of America (RCA) in various capacities from shortly after its founding in 1919 until his retirement in 1970.
+David Sarnoff (February 27, 1891 – December 12, 1971) was a Russian-born American businessman who played an important role in the American history of radio broadcasting and television.
+He led the Radio Corporation of America (RCA) for most of his career in various capacities from shortly after its founding in 1919 until his retirement in 1970.

-He ruled over an ever-growing telecommunications and media empire that included both RCA and NBC, and became one of the largest companies in the world.
-Named a Reserve Brigadier General of the Signal Corps in 1945, Sarnoff thereafter was widely known as "The General."
+He headed a conglomerate of telecommunications and media companies, including RCA and NBC, that became one of the largest in the world.
+Named a Reserve Brigadier General of the Signal Corps in 1945, Sarnoff thereafter was widely known as "The General".

-Sarnoff is credited with Sarnoff's law, which states that the value of a broadcast network is proportional to the number of viewers.
+Congressional investigations concluded that Sarnoff—while head of RCA—artificially inflated the price of RCA stock via market manipulation, leading to public investment losses in excess of $100 million (in 2025 USD).